Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-TWO/README.md

 * _Install argocd_
 * _Install helm_
-*_ Register a domain name on namecheap/godaddy
+*_ Register a domain name on namecheap or godaddy_

 ### CD Steps: